Akshit Sukhija

-Akshit Sukhija (born 18 November 1996) is an Indian actor who is best known as Raja Reshammiya in Shubharambh and now notably as Dr. Ishaan Tandon in Fanaa: Ishq Mein Marjawan.
+Akshit Sukhija (born 18 November 1997) is an Indian actor who is best known as Raja Reshammiya in Shubharambh and Dr. Ishaan Tandon in Fanaa: Ishq Mein Marjawan.

 Early life

 Akshit Sukhija was born on 18 November 1997 in Punjab, India.
 In 2003, he shifted to New Delhi and completed his schooling.
-Later, he pursued a course of journalism from Vivekananda Institute of Professional Studies (VIPS), New Delhi.
+Later, he pursued a course in journalism at Vivekananda Institute of Professional Studies (VIPS), New Delhi.

 Career

 In 2018, Sukhija shifted to Mumbai to pursue his career in acting and began his career as a model.
 Sukhija made his acting debut as Arnav Shukhla in March 2019 with Voot web-series, Silsila Badalte Rishton Ka Season 2 opposite Aneri Vajani.

-In December 2019, he got his first lead role as Raja Reshammiya in Colors TV show Shubh Aarambh.
-In January 2022, Sukhija is seen as an oncologist named Ishaan Tandon in Gul Khan's Fanaa: Ishq Mein Marjawan opposite Reem Shaikh.
+In December 2019, he got his first lead role as Raja Reshammiya in the Colors TV show Shubh Aarambh.

+In January 2022, Sukhija was seen as Ishaan Tandon, an oncologist, in Colors TV's Fanaa: Ishq Mein Marjawan opposite Reem Shaikh.
 In July 2022, he quit the show.

+From February 2023 to April 2023, he is portrayed Agastya Srivastav in Dangal TV's Piya Abhimani.
+In May 2023, he started portraying Yuvraj Sharma in Sony TV's Bade Achhe Lagte Hain 3.

+From July 2024 to February 2025, he portrayed Dr. Chirag Mittal opposite Aditi Tripathi in StarPlus's Dil Ko Tumse Pyaar Hua.